Liberal Imperialists: History

-In 1902 the group changed its name to the Liberal League with more or less the same people involved.
+In 1902 the group changed its name from the Imperial Liberal Council to the Liberal League with more or less the same people involved.
 After the Liberal victory in 1906 they played major roles in the new Liberal government: Asquith, Grey and Haldane went to the Exchequer, the Foreign Office and the War Office respectively.

 Political epithet

 In modern times, "liberal imperialism" has been increasingly used as a political epithet against liberals in the United States.
 This modern term is unrelated to the historic political faction.
 Proponents often use the term to criticize Democratic Party foreign policy, calling it a form of cultural imperialism.
 They claim that liberal imperialists seek to impose their cultural liberalism on foreign cultures with more socially conservative values.
 It has been compared to neoconservatism in that liberal imperialists are willing to use military force to achieve their goals.